Stop paying your jQuery tax

 the mobile tax is pretty big though and it is constant, for us at Stack Overflow CSS is a bit smaller than jQuery, page rendering is fairly stable without any need for jQuery stuff to assist in render prior to document ready.
 It is a valid point that some big sites have huge CSS files.
 Though I would argue that relying on JS for initial render is awkward and risky.

-Sanjay about 12 years ago
+Sanjay almost 13 years ago

 Sanjay